f3rmion/eikecaldeweyher/README.md

 # Minimalistic responsive blogsystem for scientists
-A minimalistic responsive blog system to present your research and development.
+A minimalistic responsive blog system to present your research and development (live demo: [eikecaldeweyher.de](https://eikecaldeweyher.de)).
-The blog system is built with the Laravel Framework and the design is created with Tailwind CSS (live demo: [eikecaldeweyher.de](https://eikecaldeweyher.de)).

 ## Installation